gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```python
 centrography.std_distance(db[['x','y']])
 ```
-This means that, on average, pictures are taken around 8800 metres away from the mean center.
+This means that, on average, pictures are taken around 8800 meters away from the mean center.

 Another helpful visualization is the *standard deviational ellipse*, or *standard ellipse*.
 This is an ellipse drawn from the data that reflects both its center and dispersion.
 To visualize this, we first compute the axes and rotation using the `ellipse` function in `pointpats`: